 I have just returned from a three day training camp with the German National team.

 Even though they are some of the best amateurs in the world, it always amazes me how issues with the putting strokes themselves, always come back to set-up and poor alignment at address.
-As a result the putting stroke becomes a series of compensations making it very difficult to understand the difference between a good putt and a poor putt.
+As a result, the putting stroke becomes a series of compensations.
+This makes it very difficult to understand the difference between a good putt and a poor putt.

-The player can misread a putt, pull it and actually hole the putt – does this make you a good putter?
-You got lucky, but two wrongs don’t always make a right… this style of putting would perhaps at best be streaky, but not one that will deliver a consistent repeatable stroke.
+The player can misread a putt, pull it and actually hole the putt.
+But does this make you a good putter?
+You got lucky, but two wrongs don’t always make a right.
+In fact, this style of putting would perhaps at best be streaky.
+But it’s not one that will deliver a consistent repeatable stroke.

-As the season is fast approaching, it is a great time to check your basics in order to give you the best possible chance…that’s if you want to reduce your handicap!?!
+As the season is fast approaching, it is a great time to check your basics in order to give you the best possible chance.
+Of course, that’s if you want to reduce your handicap!?!

 — Dr Paul Hurrion (@PHurrion) February 22, 2016

 Posture at Address

 Standing correctly to the ball is the centerpiece of my putting instruction.
 Get this right and the rest will fall easily into place.

 Your goal at address is to establish a posture that allows your shoulders and torso to rock in a pendulum motion.
 The goal is no need for excess hand action or other compensations, as these won’t hold up under pressure.
 The ability to create a stable posture and pivot point is essential if the putter is to be returned consistently from address, top of backswing and back to impact.